kevinlin1/kevinlin1.github.io/README.md

 : [It Seemed Like a Good Idea at the Time (Hindsight is 2020)]({% link _posts/2019-08-29-youre-spamming-the-autograder.md %})\\
   <small>
   Dan Garcia, Jim Huggins, Kevin Lin, Raja Sooriamurthi, Leo Urell Ii, and Ursula Wolz\\
-  Panel in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*
+  Panel in the *ACM Technical Symposium on Computer Science Education*
   </small>
 : Perspectives on Allyship in Academia\\
   <small>
   Jamie Payton, Adam Blank, Christian Murphy, Melissa Hovik, Kevin Lin, Angela Kwon, and Lara McConnaughey\\
-  Special session in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*
+  Special session in the *ACM Technical Symposium on Computer Science Education*
   </small>
 : [Transitioning From Peer Instruction to POGIL with Guided Lecture Notes]({% link _posts/2020-03-11-from-peer-instruction-to-pogil.md %})\\
   <small>
   Kevin Lin\\
-  Lightning talk in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*
+  Lightning talk in the *ACM Technical Symposium on Computer Science Education*
   </small>
 : How Can We Make Office Hours Better?\\
   <small>
   Kevin Lin and Brian Railing\\
-  Birds-of-a-feather session in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*
+  Birds-of-a-feather session in the *ACM Technical Symposium on Computer Science Education*
   </small>

 2019
 : [Near-Peer Student Mentors: Creating Scalable Learning Experiences in Large Lecture Courses]({% link _posts/2019-03-22-near-peer-student-mentors.md %})\\
   <small>
   Kevin Lin\\
-  Lightning talk in the *Consortium for Computing Sciences in Colleges Southwestern Region (CCSC-SW)*
+  Lightning talk in the *Consortium for Computing Sciences in Colleges Southwestern Region*
   </small>
 : [Subgoals, Problem Solving Phases, and Sources of Knowledge: A Complex Mangle]({% link _posts/2019-02-28-subgoals-problem-solving-phases-and-sources-of-knowledge.md %})\\
   <small>
   Kevin Lin and David DeLiema\\
-  Poster in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*
+  Poster in the *ACM Technical Symposium on Computer Science Education*
   </small>

 ### Open Educational Resources